phpfarmer/laranuxt-backend-docker-starter/documentation/Installation.md

 Whatever is the MySQL credentials you used needs to be used on application directory `/.env` file accordingly.

+You can follow the step-by-step installation guide here: [Example Installation](Installation-Example.md)

 If it is first time building docker container, run below command to Build images before starting containers.

 ```bash